 With that said, here are some considerations while choosing that best, safest, seat:

 Over the years I have written about this specific subject many times.
-However it’s always good to revisit it, and garner more comments from our readers.
+However it’s always good to revisit it.

 Consider these points while choosing the safest seat: